In an identity, meanings set the agenda.

 About the author

-Luis A. Marrero, MA, RODP, LLP is the author of The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology, and is the pioneer of Logoteleology, and Second Wave Organization Development (OD 2.0).
+Luis A. Marrero, MA, RODP, LLP is the author of The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology, and with co-author Daniel Persuitte, he published his second book, Meaningful Purpose: A Primer in Logoteleology.
+He is the pioneer of Logoteleology, Second Wave Organization Development (OD 2.0), and coachsulting (c).
 Luis is the Founding Partner of the Boston Institute for Meaningful Purpose, former Deputy Chairman of the Board of the International Network on Personal Meaning (INPM).
 Luis served as Editor of the INPM Member Newsletter.
 He is also a member of the International Positive Psychology Association (IPPA), and co-founder of IPPA’s Work & Organization Division (W&OD).
 He was Lead Chair of the W&OD’s Membership and Partnership Team and continues to play a leadership role in support of the Division’s mission.

 Through The Boston Institute for Meaningful Purpose Luis certifies and licenses aspiring logoteleologists in different countries.

 To learn more about ways to improve conditions in favor of the meaningful, please contact Luis (Luis@bostonimp.com) and visit our sites:

 [i] Marrero, Luis A., The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology.
 (Bloomington: IUniverse, 2013) and Marrero, Luis A. and Daniel Persuitte, Meaningful Purpose: A Primer in Logoteleology.
 (Bloomington: IUniverse, 2022)